MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ---
-title: Tutorial on how to use parameter persist with the Azure CLI
+title: Tutorial on how to use persisted parameters with the Azure CLI
 description: Tutorial on using az config param-persist to store Azure CLI parameter values for repeated use
 author: dbradish-microsoft
 ms.author: dbradish